lasiru1/Discrete_Structures/Assignment 12.md

 Computer Information Systems 7
 10/04/2017

-## &#35;1

 ### Prompt:

-Add Euclid's Algorithm to Assignment 11 and determine the difference in computation time.
+Add Euclid's Algorithm to Assignment 11 and observe the difference in computation time.

 ### Solution: